jettang2019/TelegramBotToCodex/README.md

 ## Notes

 - This service only handles private chats.
+- For a newly started service, send `/start` in the bot's private chat before expecting normal text messages to be processed.
 - The bridge keeps one long-lived `codex app-server` session per configured bot.
 Telegram messages become turns inside that session, so there is less per-message startup overhead than the older `codex exec` approach.
 - Long-running Codex tasks stream `codex app-server` events back into Telegram.
 The bot keeps one English status message updated and incrementally edits the reply as agent message text arrives.
 - On startup the service validates the configured `codex` binary and every Telegram bot token.